cieldeville/I18N/README.md

 ### Translation Injection

 After you have acquired your own localizer instance, why not use it to actually send a message?
-Image you had a translation key in your translation storage which looks roughly like this:
+Imagine you had a translation key in your translation storage which looks roughly like this:

 ```